 Starting Point: Monsal Head Car Park

 Highlights of this easy Peak District walk include the River Wye, a waterfall, and walking beneath the enormous Headstone Viaduct.
-There are also plenty of areas by the river that are perfect for a picnic.
+There are also plenty of areas by the river that are ideal for a picnic.

 5. Mam Tor